danielantelo/AddressableBundle/README.md

 Geospatial Helper Service
 -------------------------

-From your controller you can get the the *addressable_bundle.geospatial_helper* service; from any where else you can instantiate the GeospatialHelper class.
+From your controller you can get the the *addressable_bundle.geospatial_helper* service; from anywhere else you can instantiate the GeospatialHelper class directly.

 Examples: